 In addition, participating in cardiac rehabilitation greatly improves your quality of life.
 You’ll be relieved of chest pain, fatigue and shortness of breath.
-You may feel less psychological distress, and many patients will see a reduction in weight, blood pressure, and cholesterol.
-Additionally, you’ll be more fit and in better compliance with medical treatments.
+You may feel less psychological distress, and many patients will see a reduction in weight, blood pressure and cholesterol.
+You’ll also be more fit and in better compliance with medical treatments.

-Our referral-only program is for a variety of people, including those who have had experienced the following:
+Our referral-only program is for a variety of people, including those who have experienced the following:

 - Heart attack

 - Heart valve disease

 In some cases your insurance may cover congestive heart failure as well.

 Cardiac rehab can also be used as an alternative to angioplasty and coronary bypass surgery for relief of angina.
 For patients with angina or chest pain not controlled with medication, angioplasty or bypass surgery, we offer enhanced external counterpulsation or EECP® therapy.
 This non-invasive treatment increases blood flow to the heart, and when combined with cardiac rehab, can markedly improve quality of life for patients with heart pain.